Lucy-wo/Analysis-Wall-Street-by-VBA/README.md

 ### File

-Feom 2014 to 2016 stock data, including ticker, date, high, low, close and volume.
+From 2014 to 2016 stock data, including ticker, date, high, low, close and volume.

 ### Steps